wesbos/eslint-config-wesbos/readme.md

 Once you have done one, or both, of the above installs.
 You probably want your editor to lint and fix for you.
 Here are the instructions for VS Code:

 1. Install the [ESLint package](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)
-2. Now we need to setup some VS Code settings via `Code` → `Preferences` → `Settings`.
+2. Now we need to setup some VS Code settings via `Code/File` → `Preferences` → `Settings`.
 It's easier to enter these settings while editing the `settings.json` file, so click the `{}` icon in the top right corner:
   ```js
     // These are all my auto-save configs
   "editor.formatOnSave": true,